 Our mission is to reconnect our people with the Motherland, Africa.
 Our main tool to accomplish this is through tours.
-This has proved to be the most effective way to dispel the myths and negative propaganda that keeps Africa divided.
+This has proved to be the most effective way to dispel the myths and negative propaganda that keeps Africa and the Diaspora divided.
 Once you go, you know!